 - Lit. the

-- Or interpreting (or explaining) spiritual things to spiritual people
+- Or interpreting (explaining) spiritual things to spiritual people

-3 And I, brothers, could not speak to you as to spiritual men, but as to fleshly, as to babes in Christ.
-2 I gave you milk, not solid food, for you were not able to receive it.
+3 And so, my brothers, I couldn’t speak to you as I would to spiritual people, but as to fleshly, as to newborns in Christ.
+2 I gave you milk, not solid food, for you were not yet able to receive it.
 And even now you are still not able to receive it, 3 for you are still fleshly.
-For where there is jealously and strife among you, are you not fleshly, and are you not walking as mere men?
-4 For when one says, “I am of Paul,” and another, “I am of Apollos,” are you not walking as mere men?
+For where there is jealously and strife among you, are you not fleshly; are you not walking like mere men?
+4 For when one says, “I am of Paul,” and another, “I am of Apollos,” are you not walking like mere men?

-5 Who then is Apollos?
-And who is Paul?
-Are they not servants through whom you believed, as the Lord gave to each one?
-6 I planted, Apollos watered, but God gave the increase.
-7 So then, neither he who plants is anything, nor he who waters, but God who gives the increase.
-8 Now he who plants and he who waters are one in purpose, but each man will receive his own reward according to his own labor.
-9 For we are God’s fellow workers; you are God’s field, God’s building.
-10 According to the grace of God given to me, as a wise master builder I laid a foundation, and now another builds upon it.
-But let each one watch carefully how he builds upon it.
-11 For no man can lay a foundation other than the one that is already laid, which is Jesus Christ.
-12 Now if anyone builds upon the foundation with gold, silver, precious stones, wood, hay, or straw, 13 the quality of each one’s work will become evident.
-For the Day will disclose it, because it is destined to be revealed by fire; and the fire will test each one’s work, of what kind it is.
-14 If anyone’s work that he has built upon the foundation remains, he will receive a reward.
-15 If anyone’s work is burned, he will suffer loss, though he himself will be saved—and therefore like a man escaping through a fire.
-16 Do you not know that you are the temple of God and that the Spirit of God dwells in you?
-17 If anyone destroys1 the temple of God, God will destroy him.
-For the temple of God is holy, which temple you are.
+9 For we are God’s fellow workers; you are God’s field, you are God’s building.
+10 According to the grace of God given to me, as a wise master builder I laid a foundation, and now another is building on it.
+But let each one take care how he builds on it.
+11 For no one can lay a foundation other than the one already laid, which is Jesus Christ.
+12 Now if someone builds on this foundation with gold, silver, or precious stones, or with wood, hay, or straw, 13 the quality of each one’s work will become evident, for the Day will make it clear; for it is destined to be revealed by fire, and the fire will test each one’s work, disclosing the kind of work it truly is.
+14 Now if the work someone built on the foundation remains,1 he will receive a reward.
+15 If someone’s work is burned up, he will suffer loss; nevertheless, he himself will be saved, yet only like a person escaping through flames.2

 18 Let no one deceive himself.
-If anyone among you thinks he is wise in this age, let him become a fool, that he may become wise.
+If anyone among you thinks he is wise in this age, let him become a fool, that he might become wise.
 19 For the wisdom of this world is foolishness in the sight of God.
-For it is written, “He catches the wise in their own craftiness”;2 20 and again, “The Lord knows the thoughts of the wise, that they are worthless.”3 21 Therefore, let no one boast in men.
-For all things are yours: 22 whether Paul or Apollos or Cephas, or the world or life or death, or things present or things to come—all are yours, 23 and you are Christ’s, and Christ is God’s.
+For it is written, “He catches the wise in their own craftiness.”7 20 And again, “The Lord knows the thoughts of the wise, that they are utterly in vain.”7 21 Therefore let no one boast in men.
+For all things are yours, 22 whether Paul or Apollos or Cephas; whether the world or life or death; whether things present or things to come—all are yours, 23 and you are Christ’s, and Christ is God’s.